-The purpose of this paper is to propose a different model for quantum concurrent systems and discuss its properties.
-This model (we call it qCCS) is a quantum extension of classical value-passing CCS.
+The main purpose of this paper is to propose a different model for quantum concurrent systems.
+This model, which we call qCCS, is a quantum extension of classical value-passing CCS \cite{He91,HI93}.
 To avoid no-go operations such as quantum cloning in syntactical level, we explicitly introduce the notion of free quantum variables, which intuitively denote the quantum systems a process can reference.
 When constructing more complicated processes from simpler ones, this type of variables must be taken into consideration.
-For example, if $q$ is one of the free quantum variables of $E$ then the expression $\qc c!q.E$ is invalid because we can not reference a quantum system when it has been output.
-This is in sharp contrast with classical variables, because the value of classical values can be copied arbitrarily so that we can use the variable even after it has been output.
-As a consequence, the syntax of qCCS is more complicated compared with those in \cite{GN05} and \cite{JL04}.
-But the reward is that a type system as introduced in \cite{GN05} is not necessary in qCCS.
-Note also that in \cite{JL04}, there was not such a mechanics to avoid invalid quantum processes.
+For example, if $q$ is one of the free quantum variables of $P$ then the process $\qc c!q.P$ is invalid because we cannot reference a quantum system when it has been output.
+This is in sharp contrast with classical variables, as classical values can be copied arbitrarily so that we can use them even after they have been output.
+As a consequence, the syntax of qCCS is more complicated than those in \cite{GN05} and \cite{JL04}.
+But a type system as introduced in \cite{GN05} is not necessary in qCCS.
+Note also that in \cite{JL04}, there was no such mechanism to avoid invalid quantum processes.

+In classical process algebra, both call-by-value and call-by-name strategies can be adopted in the design of semantics.
+This flexibility is partially due to the fact that classical information can be cloned arbitrarily, and so we can talk about classical information without explicitly referring to the physical carrier of the information.
+Quantum information, however, cannot be perfectly cloned unless it is known.
+So the only universal way to realize quantum information transmission is to transfer the physical system which carries the information.
+As a consequence, only call-by-name semantics can be given in quantum process algebra.

 To present the operational semantics of qCCS, we introduce the notion of configuration which is a pair consisting of a quantum process and an accompanied context instantiating all free quantum variables of the process.
-Intuitively, the context describes the environment the process is performed in.
-The operational semantics of qCCS is then given based on probabilistic labeled transition system consisting of configurations.
+Intuitively, the context describes the quantum environment in which the process is performed.
+The operational semantics of qCCS is then given as a probabilistic labeled transition system consisting of configurations.
 There are some differences between our approach and the previous ones presented in literature.
-The first one is that in our semantics, transitions are of only one kind, and defined from configurations to distributions over configurations, i.e.
+The first one is that in our semantics, transitions are from configurations to probability distributions over configurations, $i.e.$